 Le lien entre l’alimentation et les émotions

 Seasonal changes can be a stressful time for some people, and food can then serve as an escape.
-There are different types of stress, including acute stress, which is short-term, and chronic stress, which persists over time.
+There are different types of stress, including acute, short-term stress, and chronic stress, which persists over time.
 Both cause hormonal changes (e.g., adrenaline, cortisol) that can influence eating behavior.

 1. Stress increases the body's need for energy and nutrients.

-2. People suffering from chronic stress may have cravings for comfort foods (e.g., highly processed foods, rich in fat, sugar, and calories).
+2. People suffering from chronic stress may crave comfort foods (e.g., highly processed foods, high in fat, sugar, and calories).

-3. People who are stressed may lack the time or motivation to prepare nutritious and balanced meals.
+3. Stressed individuals may lack the time or motivation to prepare nutritious and balanced meals.
 They may also skip or forget some

 4. Stress can disrupt sleep, leading to fatigue during the day.
 To cope with this fatigue, some people may turn to stimulants (e.g., caffeine, high-calorie snacks).